ahmed-al-balochi/LibreGaming/README.md

 ## Optional_Packages
 * These Packages + the ones above can be installed using ```libregaming -g ```
 1. [Lutris](https://github.com/lutris/lutris.git).
-2. [Heroic](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher.git) (Needs AUR enabled on Arch Linux)
-3. [mangohud](https://github.com/flightlessmango/MangoHud.git) and [goverlay](https://github.com/benjamimgois/goverlay.git)(Needs AUR enabled on Arch Linux).
+2. [mangohud](https://github.com/flightlessmango/MangoHud.git) and [goverlay](https://github.com/benjamimgois/goverlay.git)(Needs AUR enabled on Arch Linux).
 ### Other_Packages
 * These Packages have their own install option and they are not included in the above packages.
 They need to be installed seperatly, to know more click [here](https://github.com/Ahmed-Al-Balochi/LibreGaming#usage)
-1. [ProtonGE](https://github.com/GloriousEggroll/proton-ge-custom)(You Must run Steam at least once before installing ProtonGE).
 2. [Athenaeum](https://gitlab.com/librebob/athenaeum.git) Launcher for FOSS games.
 3. [itch.io](https://itch.io/app) a Launcher for indie games.
 4. [Steam Tinker Launch](https://github.com/frostworx/steamtinkerlaunch)(Only for Arch Linux).
+5. [Heroic](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher.git) (Needs AUR enabled on Arch Linux)

 # Installation:
 ## GUI